Table of Contents

 When do the Western Brook Pond boat tours run?

-The boat tour runs from July until September 2nd.
+The boat tour runs from mid-May until October 3rd.
 They are weather dependent and require 15 people to run.
-Its $56/adult, $26/youth and $20 for children.
+Its $79/adult, $49/youth and children in 2024.

-Should you be doing the Long Range Traverse, it’s $23.50 one way and/or a minimum of $195.
+Should you be hiking the Long Range Traverse, check in with Bontours to get up to date one way pricing.
 It’s a different high-speed boat than is used for regular tourists.

 Most of the Western Brook Pond boat tours are two hours in length.
-We took just 25 minutes to whip down the lake as we were more a shuttle than tour.
+We took just 25 minutes to whip down the pond as we were more a shuttle than tour.

 Location map of Western Brook Pond